Some Subtle Concepts in Fundamental Physics: Coordinate vs. measurement

-where $\tanh\xi= V$ stands for rapidity, and we set $c=1$ as the unit of speed. (\ref{1.1}) and (\ref{1.2}) keep the 4-dimensional length of a vector invariant The coordinates $(T, X ,Y, Z)$ and $(t,x,y,z)$ are mathematical maps which are labelled to each point of space-time aforehand by different researchers according to some rules.
+where $\tanh\xi= V$ stands for rapidity, and we set $c=1$ as the unit of speed. (\ref{1.1}) and (\ref{1.2}) keep the 4-dimensional length of a vector invariant The coordinates $(T, X ,Y, Z)$ and $(t,x,y,z)$ are mathematical maps which are labeled to each event or 4-d point of space-time aforehand by different researchers according to some rules.

+In newtonian space-time, we have a universal time $t$ and the spatial reference frame has clear kinematic meaning.
+But in 4-d Minkowski space-time, the time $t$ and spatial coordinates form a quaternion entirety and can not be intuitively separated with each other.
+So it is more natural to call the `reference frame' as `coordinate system'.
+The 3-d kinematic explanation for a boosting `reference frame' should be carefully treated, because the time $t$ is no longer universal now, which is closely connected with the reference frame.
+The Lorentz transformation (\ref{1.1}) or (\ref{1.2}) is more naturally regarded as a 1-1 correspondence between two coordinate systems for each event.
+The event such as a photon received by camera is an objective existence in the world, but its coordinate, the photon is received at moment $T$ and place $(X,Y,Z)$, is subjective label which is related to concrete coordinate system preset by specific researcher.

-At first, we consider a color sphere of radius $R$ locating at the origin of the static coordinate system $S$, then an idealized stereographic camera can record each point of the sphere.
+At first, we consider a self-luminous sphere of radius $R$ located at the origin of the static coordinate system $S$.
+Then an idealized stereographic camera can record each point of the sphere.
 The equation of the sphere is described by

 with any constant $T = T_0$.
 Substituting (\ref{1.1}) into (\ref{1.3}) we get the equation of the sphere in the moving system $O$ as

 So for any given moment $t$ in $O$, the sphere becomes an ellipsoid due to the Lorentz-FitzGerald contraction. (\ref{1.4}) is only related to mathematical concept `coordinate', but independent of physical process.